8 House: Where City Meets Nature

-The classic Copenhagen apartment block has been twisted into a figure eight that opens onto Amager Common, providing each apartment with plenty of daylight, space and a view.
+The classic Copenhagen apartment block has been twisted into a figure eight that opens onto Kalvebod Commons, providing each apartment with plenty of daylight, space and a view.

 8 House is a groundbreaking residential project in the Ørestad district, named for its shape as a figure eight.